pyarmak/entrada-1x-docs/user/docs/schedulingevents/parentchild.md

 * Click 'Save' at the bottom of the page.

 #Impacts of using the parent child relationship
-Not every feature of Entrada reflects the connections made between events using the parent child relationship.
+Not every feature of Elentra reflects the connections made between events using the parent child relationship.

 Curriculum Search **does** respect the parent child relationship and only return results for the parent.
 (In fact, curriculum search won't look at child events so even if a child event has distinct content from the parent, that won't be reflected in the search results.)